All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The FDA, Novo Nordisk, and Eli Lilly have all issued warnings about counterfeit GLP-1 products entering the US market.
 In some cases, fake products have been traced to overseas manufacturers with no quality oversight.

 The risk is real.
-You could inject something that does not contain semaglutide at all.
+You could inject something that doesn't contain semaglutide at all.
 You could inject something contaminated with bacteria.
 You could inject something containing a dangerous substitute.
 At best, you waste your money.
 At worst, you end up in the hospital.

-Legitimate compounded medications from go through quality controls that counterfeit products do not.
+Legitimate compounded medications from go through quality controls that counterfeit products don't.
 Understanding the difference can protect you.

 Red Flags That Indicate a Fake Product